State Toolkit for Industrial Innovation

-Reaching mid-century climate goals will require states and manufacturers to lead in tackling industrial emissions.
-This toolkit is designed to help them do just that.
+Ensuring a globally competitive US economy, thriving livelihoods for American workers, a safe and healthy environment, and a stable climate will require states and manufacturers to lead on industrial innovation.
+This industry toolkit is designed to help them do just that.

 The resources and targeted education in this toolkit will help users gain the context and information needed to confidently communicate industry’s role in the energy transition, identify actionable measures states can take to accelerate emissions reductions, and direct stakeholders to key technical partners and peer projects.